13- LIFE IN GOD'S KINGDOM--Communication - Part 1

 16. The question every new believer asks is "When is the best time to spend alone with God?"
 Jesus doesn't say a definite time directly but only sets for us an example as we already saw in Mark 1:35.
 He was following many saints who had gone before him such as King David.

 Psalm 5:3 / Psalm 119:147

-But when I read this verse I saw what God's best time was to speak to me.
+When I read this verse I saw what God's best time was for me.

 Meeting God in the morning made great sense.
 We wake up with a clean slate.
 It's not yet filled with the encounters of the day and thus we are more apt to hear God's voice.
 I wanted that more than anything else but there was a big problem.
 I was a "night owl".
 As a college student I would stay up until 2-3 in the morning to study and then sleep until 10 AM.

 But I wanted God to wake me up and speak to me!
 I really wanted to hear his voice before the day started.
 I made the "cold turkey" decision to go to bed by 10PM every night and get up to meet God at 6AM.